system76/docs/content/pop-incomplete-upgrade.md

 ## If you can't boot the OS

-Refer to the [disaster recovery article](/articles/disaster-recovery) to boot from an live disk or the Pop Recovery to backup your files before working on either repairing or reinstalling the OS.
+Refer to the [data recovery article](/articles/disaster-recovery) to boot from an live disk or the Pop Recovery to backup your files before working on either repairing or reinstalling the OS.

 ## Recovery Partition is full